Purpose

 - You can add

-NOT NULLconstraints to only two columns. - You can add only a
+NOT NULLconstraints to only two columns. - You can add only one

 not nullconstraint. - You can perform only the

-alter_columnoperation.
-You cannot create indexes or partitions. - You cannot modify other columns except the two columns to which
+alter_columnoperation, and cannot create an index or partition. - You cannot modify other columns except for the two columns to which you add

-Execute the following statement to add NOT NULL constraints to the C1 and c2 columns:
+Execute the following command to add NOT NULL constraints to the C1 and c2 columns:

 obclient> ALTER TABLE test_alter4 MODIFY COLUMN c1 varchar(10) NOT NULL, MODIFY COLUMN c2 varchar(10) NOT NULL;